tne-ai/lib/README.md

    many references is to create a symbolic link and you have many references in many files so it is useful to just have a local relative link.

+## Creating from template

+If you are creating a new directory, then you can just:

+1. Copy the Makefile.base to your brand new repo.
+1. Adjust the .INCLUDE_DIR path to include the location of this .lib
+1. The run `make install-repo` to get all the default files in place
+1. The ones that you should think about are the envrc.base into your .envrc you do not usually want this except at the top level of your project.
+So if you have a ./ws/git/src, then you put it there, but don't put it below because lower .envrc mask the upper ones.
+You just want one place to put all your configuration.
+Particularly if you have keys that are read from 1Password

 ## Getting to the full documentation

 This has moved to a Mkdocs formatted website at